Lemhi County, Idaho: Politics

 Like all of southeastern Idaho, Lemhi County has long been powerfully Republican.
 In no presidential election since 1940 has the county selected the Democratic nominee, and the last Democrat to pass 30 percent of the county's vote was Michael Dukakis in 1988.

+Governance

+The Lehmi County Sheriff's Office provides law enforcement duties in the county.
+It consists of 13 patrolmen and 16 corrections officers.
+According to ODMP, 4 officers of the Lehmi County Sheriff's Office have been killed in the line of duty.